Expert-Approved Wedding Invitation Etiquette Tips

-Etiquette advisor Patricia Napier-FitzpatrIck is best known for dispensing protocol and manners-training services at The Etiquette School of New York.
+Etiquette advisor Patricia Napier-Fitzpatrick is best known for dispensing protocol and manners-training services at The Etiquette School of New York.
 So when it comes to wedding etiquette?
 We think it's safe to put your trust in her, starting with these seven simple stationery tips.
+After all, your wedding invitations are the first things your guests will see from your day.
+Don't you want to start off on the right foot?

 You Can Never Give Too Much Notice